owenhuber/blackjack/README.md

 File to work on blackjack strategies

-- using 12 as a placer for Ace for now
+- dev.py in the works, Ace is 'A'